team2-nlp-project/team2-nlp-project/readme.md

 word_count | counts the words in the lemmatized column | int 64 |
 top_five_languages | takes the five most popular languages, keeps them as their own, and bundles all otherlanguages as 'other'.
 Used for modeling | object |

- Language Dictionary
+ ### Language Dictionary
  |Language | Description |
  |--------- | --------- |
  JavaScript | Object-oriented computer language commonly used to create interactive effects within web browsers |
  Python | An interpreted, object-oriented, high-level programming langauage with dynamic semantics | Java | A general-purpose programming language that is class-based and object oriented| TypeScript | A language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language |
  C++ | C++ is a general-purpose programming language and widely used nowadays for competitive programming |
+ other | This column is comprised of all the other languages that did not fall within top 5 most frequent |

 ## Acquisition/Preparation: